veertuinc/anka-docs/content/en/docs/Release Notes/_index.md

 - Bug Fix: Jenkins agent templates are deleted when the Anka Build Cloud URL changes

 > Breaking change: Versions < 2.260 of Jenkins are not supported
-### Anka Prometheus Exporter (2.2.2) - June 29th, 2021
+### Anka Prometheus Exporter (2.2.3) - July 13th, 2021
-- Improvement: Added registry template and tag metrics
+- Bug Fix: Added certs to scratch tag being generated to allow signed certs on the controller to be validated properly

 ### Anka GitLab Runner 1.4.0 - May 4th, 2021
 - New Feature: We're now populating the External ID and Name startVM API call so that External ID shows the full URL to the job and Name is the runner's name.
 [PR](https://github.com/veertuinc/gitlab-runner/issues/10)